 How to Choose Channel Metrics

-Channel metrics are the individual fields from the data views you selected that will appear in your new channel.
-Channel metrics can be created by TapClicks, chosen by you or a combination of the two.
-Since these are the fields that you will see when you create widgets, metric definition is a critical step in creating your own channel.
-Keep in mind what kind of visualizations will tell your data story and where the data comes from as you define these metrics and you'll be ready to create dashboards in no time.
+Channel fields are the individual fields that will appear in your new channel based on the data views you selected.
+Channel fields can be created by TapClicks, chosen by you, or a combination of the two.
+Since these are the fields that you will see when you creating data widgets, field definition is a critical step in creating a Custom Channel.
+As you define the fields, consider what kind of visualizations will tell your data story and where the data originates from.
+You'll be ready to create dashboards in no time!

-21] To add a Channel metric, click the "+" next to Add Metric for the desired Channel
+21] To add a Channel field, click the "+" next to Add Field for the desired Channel

-23] Enter a name for the metric in the Metric name textbox.
+23] Enter a name in the Field name textbox.

 24] From the Data type dropdown, choose a data type.
-This step will inform what fields you can bring together in the next step.
-For example, you can't combine "Number" type and "Text" type fields together to a new metric directly in your channel definition.
+This step will inform what metrics you can bring together in the next step.
+For example, you can't combine "Number" type and "Text" type metrics together to a new field directly in your channel definition.
+Your goal is to combine similar data types i.e. like with like or "apples to apples" groupings.

-25] Now that you have selected a data type, use the Available Metrics dropdowns from each data source to select which fields you want to pipe into this new metric.
-For example, you may want to create a new metric for "Actions" and associate Google Analytics "Goal Starts" and Google Ads "Interactions".
+25] Now that you have selected a data type, use the Available Metrics dropdowns from each data source to select the metrics you want to pipe into this new field.
+For example, you may want to create a new field for "Actions" and associate Google Analytics "Goal Starts" and Google Ads "Interactions".
 You would do this by selecting the appropriate metric from each data source view and then moving it to the left side after clicking the add button

 .

-26] Repeat step 25 for every metric you want to add.
+26] Repeat step 25 for every field you want to add.

-27] When you're done adding metrics, click Save Changes at the bottom of the page.
+27] When you're done adding fields, click Save Changes at the bottom of the page.

-28] To delete a metric, click the trashcan icon to the right of the metric you want to delete.
+28] To delete a field, click the trash can icon to the right of the field you want to delete.

 29] When the confirming popup appears, click Yes, Delete It.